Tmate6/Lichess_ChatGPT_ChatBot/README.md

 ```
 4. Insert Lichess API token and OpenAI API key into `config.yml.default`, then save the file as `config.yml`

-The rest of the settings can be found in the `config.yml` file.
-For the documentation of BotLi, go to https://github.com/Torom/BotLi.
+The settings can be found in the `config.yml` file.
+It includes both the settings of [ChatChess](https://github.com/Tmate6/ChatChess) and [BotLi](https://github.com/Torom/BotLi).